ciastron/cloudyrion_venv_JMN/progress.md

 - Start to pentest VampI API and create the github folder for the final report of VampI pentest.

 @RuffyJK
+- Started working on a Terraform script to deploy EKS and Juice Web Shop, Vampi API.
+- Deployed Vampi API on localhost for further pentesting.

 @nuri4444